sandptel/gsoc24/README.md

 `nix develop github:sandptel/regolith-nix`

-which will create a tmp devShell with all the derivations present.
+This will create a tmp devShell with all the derivations present.